 A graduate of Otterbein College and Garrett-Evangelical Theological Seminary, Lois has additional training in mediation, community organizing, and group dialogue.
 An Ordained Elder in The United Methodist Church, she has served congregations and worked as an activist for justice for lesbian, gay, bisexual, transgender, and queer people.
 Lois currently serves as Regional Organizer for Reconciling Ministries Network, mobilizing United Methodists of all sexual orientations and gender identities to transform the Church and world into the full expression of God’s inclusive love; in that role, she is also a trainer for “Building An Inclusive Church.”

 Lois found her life changed by participation in Doing Our Own Work, and continues to grow and learn into living with an anti-racist identity as a white person.
 Lois believes that examining the ways in which racism harms white people -- and speaking the truth about systems of power, privilege, and oppression -- is critical to our nation’s need for race reparations.
 In addition to training with Allies for Change, Lois facilitates in Ypsilanti Community Schools with Dr. Shayla Griffin for “Creating Culturally Proficient Communities,” a five-year educator project on racial and economic justice.

 Diane S. Schmitz

-Aaron received his Bachelors Degree in Social Sciences from the University of Michigan in 1995, where he created an individualized concentration to study issues of social justice and the role of education in social change.
-He returned to University of Michigan to get his Masters of Arts in Education and secondary teaching certification in 2000.
-He lives in Ann Arbor, Michigan, with his life partner, Alicia, and their two sons, Malcolm and Langston.
+He received his bachelors degree in social sciences from the University of Michigan in 1995, where he created an individualized concentration to study issues of social justice and the role of education in social change.
+He returned to University of Michigan for his masters of arts in education and secondary teaching certification in 2000.
+He lives in Chicago.